Staff Writer

 Growing Hemp

-Cut Flowers
+Growing Cut Flowers

 Growing cut flowers for market can be a very profitable venture.
-It's almost unlimited in what you could sell.
+It's almost unlimited in what you can sell.
 Perennial flowers from bushes like lilacs or roses or something more annual like sunflowers or cosmos.
 The greenery included in floral arrangements is also profitable.
-You could also chose to sell woody ornamental like willow, red twig dogwood, or pussy willows are also a great perennial crop that you harvest year after year.
+You could also choose to sell woody ornamental like willow, red twig dogwood, or pussy willows are also a great perennial crop that you harvest year after year.

-Trees and shrubs
+Growing Trees and shrubs

-This is ideal for a part time or side business.
-Some highly sought after trees are maple trees, fruit trees, nut trees, Christmas trees, fruit bushes and roses.
+This is ideal for a part-time or side business.
+Some highly sought-after trees are maple trees, fruit trees, nut trees, Christmas trees, fruit bushes, and roses.
 Just putting in a few hours per week after your initial investment you could find some reasonable profit here.

-Ginseng
+Growing Ginseng

 You can sell both mature roots and young shoots to other growers and make a substantial profit.
-Seed is selling for about $150-200 a lb and mature roots are selling for $400-500 a lb.
-Mature roots do take a while to cultivate - 6 years so the payoff here is an investment.
+Ginsing seed is selling for about $150-200 a lb and mature roots are selling for $400-500 a lb.

-Teff
+Grow Teff

-Often used as a rotation grain it is also an ancient grain along side farro, quinoa, spelt, amaranth and millet.
-It boasts a high amount of vitamin C, protein and iron and has been a big hit with the health conscious and gluten free crowd.
-It takes the award for highest profit per acre.
-It averages about $1,600-1,700 a lb per acre.
+Never heard of Teff?
+It's often used as a rotation grain it is also an ancient grain alongside farro, quinoa, spelt, amaranth, and millet.
+It boasts a high amount of vitamin C and protein. and iron and has been a big hit with the health-conscious and gluten-free crowd.
+It takes the award for the highest profit per acre.
+Which might this the most profitable crop to grow this season.
+It averages about $1,600-1,700 a lb per acre. Â

 Growing Microgreens